How to Take Payments with Verint: PCI-Compliant Payment Integration for Verint-Powered Contact Centres

 For Solution Providers and Verint Implementation Partners

 If you're a Verint partner or SI deploying the Verint Open Platform on top of Genesys, NICE CXone, Avaya, Cisco, Five9, or other CCaaS for clients, Shuttle is the payment layer you can add via a Twilio-based setup.
 We support white-label deployment, multi-PSP routing across your client portfolio (each client keeps their preferred acquirer), and partner-friendly commercials.
-Shuttle is Twilio's official payment partner.
+Shuttle is a Pay Connector provider on the Twilio Marketplace.
 A native Verint integration can be built as a paid project.
 For partnership conversations, book a discovery call.

 Use Cases